MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Control-Flow.md

 # Terminology

-**Functions** : Allow for repeated portions of code to be executed differently each time based on a paramater
+**Functions** : Allow for repeated portions of code to be executed differently each time based on a parameter
 >`System.out.println("HELLO")` is a function that changes its execution based on the parameter passed, the string.
 We'll cover these more in depth later.

 **Loops** : Repeats a block of code several times, either in iteration, or while a condition is true.